 For each land, we are going to point out the different rides in that area.
 Most have got their own detailed page giving you more information about each ride.
 Some are pretty basic family rides and not really worth a full page so we deal with them here.

-This Guide covers EVERY ride available in the Park, chances are, unless its exceptionally quiet or you really work the Fastpass exceptionally hard you won’t have time to ride everything, there are over 30 rides at Disneyland California along with the many other attractions, character meets, food and drink stands and just amazing things to see.
-As such we have compiled our list of the top 10 Rides at Disneyland to give you a “Must-ride” list for those rides you just can’t miss out on.
+This Guide covers EVERY ride available in the Park, chances are, unless its exceptionally quiet or you really work Genie+ exceptionally hard you won’t have time to ride everything, there are over 30 rides at Disneyland California along with the many other attractions, character meets, food and drink stands and just amazing things to see.
+As such we have compiled our list of the Top 10 Rides at Disneyland to give you a “Must-ride” list for those rides you just can’t miss out on.

 - Top 10 Disneyland Rides